 PATRICK W.E.
-HODGSON is 70, is a member of the Executive Committee and the Audit and Risk Committee and has been a director since 1987.
+HODGSON is 71, is a member of the Executive Committee and the Audit and Risk Committee and has been a director since 1987.

-Mr. Hodgson is, and has been since prior to 2006, president of Cinnamon Investments Limited, a private investment company with real estate and securities holdings.
-He is a director and chairman of the board of Todd Shipyards Corporation.
-Mr. Hodgson is a director and a member of the Executive, Examining and Trust and Investment Committees of M&T Bank.
-He is also a director of First Carolina Investors, Inc., and a member of its audit and executive committees.
-He is a former director of Hollinger Inc.
+Mr. Hodgson is, and has been since prior to 2006, president of Cinnamon Investments Limited, a private investment company with securities holdings.
+He is a director and a member of the Executive, Examining and Trust and Investment Committees of M&T Bank.
+Mr. Hodgson was the chairman of Todd Shipyards Corporation from 1993 to 2011.